Foundation & Development

 Ways to Give

-Many gifts made to the Education Foundation are in the form of cash.
+Make a one time or recurring contribution to any scholarship, fund, or program in the form of cash, check, or credit card.
 This is a particularly convenient method for end-of-the-year giving.
 Make sure that the check and envelope, if mailed, are dated or postmarked by December 31 if you wish to take advantage of the tax benefits within that calendar year.
 This will assure the gift is deductible in that year, although it may not be received until the following year.

 A gift of appreciated securities brings the donor greater tax savings than gifts of cash.
 You avoid paying capital gains on the increased value of the stock.
 You receive a charitable deduction for the full fair market value of the stock when the gift is made.
 In order to do this, your stock generally must have been held long-term (more than one year).

 A gift of real estate provides considerable savings in capital gains tax due upon the sale of appreciated property.
 At the same time, you receive a charitable deduction for the full market value of the property subject to the limitations described under the Securities section.

 The cash-surrendered value of a life insurance policy is immediately tax deductible.
 By designating the Education Foundation as both the owner and beneficiary of a life insurance policy, premiums are tax deductible to the donor.
 This is an easy way to provide a sizable gift.

 Many employers have corporate matching gift programs.
 You can double – sometimes triple – your gift through matching gift programs.
 Check with your company’s personnel or human resource office about their matching gift program.

 A gift in memory or in honor of a professor, student, alumnus, or friend is a special way to recognize a person’s life and accomplishments.
 When an honorary or memorial gift is received, the Education Foundation notifies the honoree or next of kin and the gift is administered as the contributor specifies.
 Please provide the Education Foundation with the name and addresses of those you would like notified.